jrizvi01/stocks_fundamental_analysis/README.md

 ## Approach of the Project - Code Structure

 1. Make ticker list from csv file with user input
-2. Use �for loop� for the ticker list
+2. Use “for loop” for the ticker list
 3. Define dataframes and specify columns
 4. Extract data from databases using API
 5. Prompt user input where needed